nghaffari/nghaffari.github.io/_projects/1_project.md

 $$\frac{k}{\lambda}\left(\frac{x}{\lambda}\right)^{k-1}e^{-\left(\frac{x}{\lambda}\right)^k}$$

-Below the density and distribution functions are depicted for four Weibull distributions, where the scale parameters $$\lambda$$ are set to $$1$$ and the sahpe parameters are varied.
+Below the density and distribution functions are depicted for four Weibull distributions, where the scale parameters $$\lambda$$ are set to $$1$$ and the shape parameters are varied.
 Note that some sources also add a location shift to move the distribution left or right, here only two parameter Weibulls are depicted.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">